ethereum/hevm/doc/readme.md

 # hevm Book

 The hevm book is built using `mdbook` and `yarn`.
-Known good versions of both are included in the nix-shell.
+Known good versions of both are included in the flake `devShell`.

 ## Running the mdBook server